-The current design limit for z/VSE is 212 partitions, which results from the 255 VSE tasks.
-Each VSE partition occupies at least one VSE task (maintask).
+The current design limit for z/VSE is 212 partitions, which results from the 255 "old" VSE tasks (an "old" VSE task is a task with a task-id in the range x0001 to x00FF).
+Each VSE partition occupies at least one "old" VSE task (maintask).
 32 VSE tasks are reserved for system use (system tasks including attention routine task).
 11 VSE tasks are reserved for system functions and VSE/POWER basic subtask requirements.